• Skip to primary navigation

 Preheat your oven to 325 degrees.
 Grease your mini bundt pan or regular bundt pan with coconut oil or butter.
 Set your pan aside.

-In the bowl of your mixer beat together the unsalted butter, coconut oil and sugar.
+In the bowl of your stand mixer beat together the unsalted butter, coconut oil and sugar.
 Add the eggs, buttermilk and vanilla.
 Beat until combined.

 In a bowl whisk together the gluten free flour, cocoa powder, baking powder and salt.
 Add the dry ingredients to the wet ingredients and blend together until a batter forms, 1-2 minutes.